tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Using `==` or `===` to compare a boolean with an array will lead to corner cases.
 - Never use `==` or `===` with `true` or `false`.
-- There is no situation where you need to do this, when you can invoked the `ToBoolean` operation implicitly.
+- There is no situation where you need to do this, when you can invoke the `ToBoolean` operation implicitly.
 - So what's happening with the algorithms?

 ```js